 Based on these assumptions and in consideration of the steps prescribed by the Federal Network Agency, the calculations we have made to determine the applicable conversion fee and the conversion neutrality charge are as set out in the following report.
-This is preceded by a brief review of the development of the conversion mechanism and the indicators used to determine the fee in what used to be the separate GASPOOL and NetConnect Germany (NCG) market areas.
-For a detailed description of the development of the conversion mechanism, please refer to the "Evaluation Report on the Gas Quality Conversion Mechanism" on the THE website (www.tradinghub.eu).
+A detailed description of the development of the conversion mechanism is provided in the "Evaluation Report on the Gas Quality Conversion Mechanism" which is available on the THE website (www.tradinghub.eu).